BrandonRomano/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 - `secure_boot_enabled` (bool) - Specifies if Secure Boot and Trusted Launch is enabled for the Virtual Machine.

+- `encryption_at_host` (bool) - Specifies if Encryption at host is enabled for the Virtual Machine.
+  Requires enabling encryption at host in the Subscription read more [here](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell)

 - `vtpm_enabled` (bool) - Specifies if vTPM (virtual Trusted Platform Module) and Trusted Launch is enabled for the Virtual Machine.

 - `async_resourcegroup_delete` (bool) - If you want packer to delete the